Privacy Protection Tools and Practical Safeguards

 How to Evaluate Privacy Tools

-- Compatibility with devices and operating systems
+- Compatibility with your devices and browsers

 Frequently Asked Questions

-Do I need multiple privacy tools?
+Do I need all of these tools?

 Are free privacy tools safe?

-Do privacy tools slow devices down?
+Do these tools slow devices down?

-Can privacy tools guarantee anonymity?
+Can privacy tools make me anonymous?